kgateway-dev/kgateway.io/content/docs/traffic-management/match/header.md

    content-length: 0
    ```

 3. Send another request to the httpbin app on the `match.example` domain.
-This time, add the `version: v2` header that you configured in the HTTP route.
+This time, add the `version: v2` header that you configured in the HTTPRoute.
 Verify that your request now succeeds and you get back a 200 HTTP response code.
    {{< tabs items="Cloud Provider LoadBalancer,Port-forward for local testing" >}}
    {{% tab %}}
    ```sh